 - As examples, students who have completed any of the following would have sufficient preparation for the F = ma Summer Camp:

 - Algebra 2 course in school

 - The AlphaStar year-round F = ma Basic course

 Please see the A-Star Physics Program page for more details.

-If you have further questions about levels, please send us an email at firstname.lastname@example.org
+If you have further questions, please send us an email at firstname.lastname@example.org